Image courtesy of

 The present tower was once the second Bayside Beacon,

 replacing an earlier Bayside Beacon that was taken out

 The beacon was described in

 contemporary nautical charts as "E Int G 4sec 45 ft.,"

 ie., Equal Interval light, group flashing, every 4

 seconds on a 45 foot tower.
-It is located
+It is located on the bay

-of red, white and red.
-The tower is tubular and supported by an
+tower is tubular and supported by an external

-the GSA for disposal.
+over to the GSA for disposal.